Solidion Technology Ownership

 Disposition of 21289 shares by Callihan Margaret L of Solidion Technology at 54.24 subject to Rule 16b-3

-Global Graphene Group, Inc. over a month ago
+Global Graphene Group, Inc. over three months ago

 Disposition of 746 shares by Global Graphene Group, Inc. of Solidion Technology at 3.5105 subject to Rule 16b-3

-Global Graphene Group, Inc. over a month ago
+Global Graphene Group, Inc. over three months ago

 Acquisition by Global Graphene Group, Inc. of 5323 shares of Solidion Technology at 3.4333 subject to Rule 16b-3